 Located within Lincoln Park, you’ll find the Alfred Caldwell Lily Pool.
 A stone walkway encircles a serene lily pool creating a nice little zen meditation garden.

-This is the vision of landscape architect Alfred Caldwell: a hidden garden for the people of Chicago designed to resemble a river meandering through a great Midwestern prairie.
+This is the vision of landscape architect Alfred Caldwell: a hidden garden designed to resemble a river meandering through a great Midwestern prairie.

 Promontory Point

-Located in Burnham Park, this point is accessible via the Lakefront Trail and is a perfect spot to admire the lake and skyline while still feeling like you’re getting away from the city.
+Located in Burnham Park, this point is accessible via the Lakefront Trail and is a perfect spot to admire the lake and skyline.

 North Park Village Nature Center